mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 massive empire based on free trade and the defence of the space between its worlds – there are many more issues to deal with.
-Maintaining unity has always been the bane of the Emperor’s role and he must be vigilant lest it slip from his grasp.
+Maintaining unity has always been the bane of the Emperor's role and he must be vigilant lest it slip from his grasp.

 Imperial Society and Culture